seren1ty/ac-tracker/README.md

 ***

+AC Tracker contains both a ReactJS client project, and also a Node/Express backend project.
+The backend should be setup and started first, from the root of the project directory.
+Then the client can be setup and started from the '<root_directory>/client/' directory.

-## How to Initialise / Run Project
+## How to Initialise / Run Backend Project

-In the project directory, you can run:
+To start the backend/server, from the project directory, you can run:

 ### `npm i`

+Loads all dependencies for the server, based on configuration in the <root_directory>/package.json.

+### `npm run devStart`

+Runs the server in development mode.<br />
+The server uses nodemon and will reload if you make edits.

+## How to Initialise / Run Frontend Project

+To start the frontend/client, from the '<root_directory>/client/' directory, you can run:

+### `npm i`

-Loads all dependencies into the project directory, based on configuration in the package.json.<br />
+Loads all dependencies into the client directory, based on configuration in the <root_directory>/client/package.json.
-After this operation is run the project can then be started and/or tested.

 ### `npm start`

 Runs the app in development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The client will reload if you make edits.
-You will also see any lint errors in the console.

 ***